naparuba/tanuki-www/content/pages/intro/getting-started/services.md

 that it loaded the information from the configuration.

-If you wanted to register multiple services, you create multiple service definition files in the Consul configuration directory.
+If you wanted to register multiple services, you create multiple service definition files in the XXX configuration directory.

 ## Querying Services